-The International Day of Families has inspired a series of awareness-raising events, including national family days.
-In many countries, that day provides an opportunity to highlight different areas of interest and importance to families.
+The International Day of Families is observed on the 15th of May every year.
 Activities include workshops and conferences, radio and television programmes, newspaper articles and cultural programmes highlighting relevant themes.